 - Bigger Chamber Sizes

 - More Expensive

 As the name implies, desktop vaporizers are larger and should be used by putting them on a desktop at home.
 Desktop vaporizers are also often referred to as stationary vaporizers and aren’t portable or discreet.
 Desktop vaporizers tend to need to be plugged into a wall outlet to operate, and most are considerably more expensive than portable vaporizers.
 Storz and Bickel are widely considered the manufacturers to release the first-ever desktop vaporizer for medicinal cannabis.
 The Volcano vaporizer was released almost 20 years go, and it’s amazing how far the industry has evolved since then.

 Due to the fact that most desktop vaporizers have larger chamber sizes, they are better for having longer sessions alone, or with your friends, or for using at a party.
-Check out all of the great dry herb desktop vaporizers that we carry here at Tools420.

 With desktop vaporizers, there are two main ways to inhale your vapor, and they are a whip or a hose, and a balloon or a bag.
 The whip is a tube that connects directly to the vaporizer for inhalation.
 A balloon is filled with vapor, then removed from the device and inhaled that way.
 A relatively affordable yet popular desktop vaporizer is the Arizer Extreme Q.